 All Kpop concerts and tours have been canceled due to COVID-19.
 This means Kpop fans will not get to see their favorite Kpop groups live for quite some time.
 This includes fan “meet and greet” events.
 Fans can now only support their favorite Kpop groups via online or streaming channels.
 We are sure Kpop concerts and tours will come back and will be stronger than ever before.
 However, during this time Kpop entertainment companies will need to get creative to keep Kpop fans engaged.
 Once Kpop moves over to virtual tours, millions of fans from around the world will be putting on their VR headsets to see their favorite groups perform.
-Times are changing and the Kpop industry will change as well.
-For now, let us look back at some of the biggest Kpop tours of all time.
+Times are changing, and the Kpop industry will change as well.
+Let’s look back at some of the biggest Kpop tours of all time.

 Big Bang – Made World Tour